JBlitzar/myrust/primes/README.md

  - Repeat for as many random $x$es as you'd like
  - Otherwise, it's probably prime.

-The deterministic version is to check all $x$ es, and the probabilistic one is to only check some.
+The exhaustive version is to check all $x$ es, and the probabilistic one is to only check some.
 This is the key idea in randomized algorithms: Trading correctness for speed.
 Luckily, with Miller Rabin, we'll be able to be very confident in correctness.

 Unfortuantely, Carmichael numbers are an issue.
 They pass the Fermat Primality test but are composite.
 Remember, our statement of FLT is true, but the reverse is not necesarily true: There are some numbers (Carmichael numbers) that satisfy $x^{n-1} \equiv 1 (\text{mod} n) \forall x \in \mathbb{Z}, 0<x<n$.
-The Cornell pdf linked has number-theoretic justification for this, but the short version is that there are "Fermat Witnesses" and "Fermat Liars," and all of the factors of Carmichael numbers are Fermat Liars.
+The Cornell pdf linked has number-theoretic justification for this, but the short version is that there are "Fermat Witnesses" and "Fermat Liars," and all of the trials that you run on Carmichael numbers are Fermat Liars.
+Carmichael numbers *do* thin out as the magnitudes involved increase, but it's still no fun to have deterministic correctness problems with your primality tester.

 The algorithm for Miller Rabin is similar to that of the Fermat Prime test, but instead of finding Fermat Witnesses, it finds "fake square roots."
 That is, a number $x \neq \pm 1 (\text{mod} n)$ where $x^2 \equiv 1 (\text{mod} n)$.
 If such a number $x$ exists, then the number is composite.